uwjhn/RHTools/README.md

 #### Configuration
 The configurations must be edited for the remote hardware.
 The checkboxes are used to define if a specific task is done while running RHTools or not.
+*Note: The selected project will be saved and build automatically when "copy new binary..." is selected.*
 ![Config](https://github.com/uwlau/RHTools/blob/master/help/config.png?raw=true)

 #### Run RHTools